30 Health Benefits of Yoga

 For now, though, our aim is simple – we want to encourage you to get into the yoga studios or start an online learning program of yoga poses.
 Why?
 Because we’ve gained so much from practicing yoga ourselves.

 We understand from personal experience how much you’ll benefit from regular yoga practice.
-We’ve experienced the complete transformation of mind and body that accompanies regular practice, and we believe that there is no better way to boost men’s health or women’s health than through yoga practice.
+We’ve experienced the complete transformation of mind and body that accompanies regular exercise, and we believe that there is no better way to boost men’s health or women’s health than through yoga practice.

 Simply put, no other type of exercise can contribute quite as much to a healthy lifestyle and reducing stress.
-There are many different postures to learn, and each will contribute to your overall health and fitness.
+There are many different postures to learn, and each will add to your overall health and fitness.
 Yoga provides a complete wellness solution.

 Even Western medicine and medical schools now acknowledge that there are significant benefits to the practice.
 It’s not exactly breaking health news that yoga is good for you, but it is relatively new that Western medicine is starting to acknowledge the benefits.